Minutes – November 2022

 Minutes

-1) Call to Order & Roll Call
+1. Call to Order & Roll Call

-Instructions regarding Participation in Virtual Meeting
+A. Instructions re Participation in Virtual Meeting

 Commissioner Brooks provided instructions for public participation in the meeting.

-Consideration and Approval of November Regular Public Meeting Agenda
+B. Consideration and Approval of November Agenda

-Approval of October Regular Public Meeting Minutes
+C. Approval of October Regular Public Meeting Minutes

-Treasurer’s Report
+D. Treasurer’s Report

 Commissioner Bromaghim presented the Treasurer’s Report.
 The Commission has a balance of $58,919.59.
 Commissioner Bromaghim moved to amend the Commission’s Fiscal Year 2023 Budget to increase the amount for grants from $8,000 to $12,000.
 The motion was adopted, 7 yes, 0 no, 0 abstentions.

-Approval of Advisory Neighborhood Commission 4B Annual Report – 2022
+E. Approval of Advisory Neighborhood Commission 4B Annual Report – 2022

-3) Commissioner Updates
+3. Commissioner Updates

 Commissioner Brooks provided words of gratitude toward departing Commissioners – Commissioner Brenda Parks (4B04); Commissioner Geoff Bromaghim (4B07); and Commissioner Jocelynn Johnson (4B03).
 Commissioner Palmer provided updates regarding the meetings and work of the Commission’s Housing Justice Committee.
 Commissioner Jocelynn Johnson provided information regarding recent protests at Whittier Elementary School and efforts to accelerate the school’s modernization.
 Commissioner Yeats provided updates regarding the meetings and work of the Commission’s Vision Zero Committee, as well as the status of the Historic Preservation Review Board’s review of Elm Gardens, 7050 Eastern Avenue, NW.

-4) Community Concerns
+4. Community Concerns

 Members of the community were allowed the opportunity to present questions or statements.

-Christian Starghill, Mayor’s Office of Community Relations and Services
+A. Christian Starghill, Mayor’s Office of Community Relations and Services

 Not present.

-James Lewis, Office of Ward 4 Councilmember Janeese Lewis George
+B. James Lewis, Office of Ward 4 Councilmember Janeese Lewis George

 James Lewis, representing the office of Councilmember Janeese Lewis George, reported on legislative updates (including legislation related to social housing and the removal of lead lines), budget investments in Ward 4 facilities, and turkey distribution, as well as answered questions from Commissioners and community members.

-Frazier O’Leary, Ward 4 State Board of Education Representative
+C. Frazier O’Leary, Ward 4 State Board of Education Representative

 Representative Frazier O’Leary reported on issues related to the State Board of Education of interest to residents of Ward 4, including information regarding the recent State Board of Education meeting, the status of contract negotiations between DC Public Schools and the Washington Teachers’ Union, the status of school buildings, and a book drive, as well as answered questions from Commissioners and community members.